 - Something to bake – This year I choose a gingerbread house they could all put together on the night before Christmas, but I have also included a box of oooey gooey brownie mix to make together too.

 - A game – This is fun.
 If your kids don’t really play board games or games in general they will really get a kick out of it if you get something age appropriate and play it WITH them that night!
-This year I found a hand held game my older kids would like but choose something that even the youngest child in the family can partake in…it is really fun!
+Last year I found a unique game even my older kids would like, but make sure it is something that even the youngest child in the family can partake in…it is really fun to play together!

 - A letter – If you have really little kids you can include a letter from Santa or you can write a letter yourself to each one of your children telling them why you’re so proud of them this year.
 It’s a good time to reflect and believe me….they’ll love it!

-- A movie – I include a DVD, usually holiday themed, to watch that night together.
+- A movie – I include a DVD, usually off our Christmas movies list that is holiday themed, to watch that night together.
 Sometimes it’s a cartoon of sorts and other times it’s a classic Christmas movie that I remember as a child and want to share it with them….musicals are our favorite!

 - Find a box large enough to fit all your items.

 - Pack it all in and wrap it with holiday paper.